karthik1288/Record-manager/readme.txt

 1)Assign the record parameters.
 2)Based on RID we need to findout the slot and page of the record.
 3)Pull the page tagged from disk and pin it.
-4)Move the offset so that we will find out required record (Based on slot and record size) 5)Return the record to rec_data.
+4)Move the offset so that we will find out the required record (Based on slot and record size).
+5)Return the record to rec_data.
-6)Unpin it and as it isnt dirty we dont need to write it back to disk.
+6)Unpin it and as it is not dirty we dont need to write it back to disk.
 7)Return status based on return code (If failed return RC_RM_GET_FAILED).